 According to WebMD, Botox works to block signals from the nerves to the muscles.
 The injected muscle can’t contract, and that then makes lines and wrinkles relax and soften in the face.

 I kind of hate answering this question because it really a personal decision.
 That said, I do wish that I had started a little earlier as a bit of a preventative measure in my late twenties.
 I was 32 when I started.

 Where to get Botox?

 This is where I might get a little controversial.
-I really, really, really recommend that you see a board certified dermatologist for any cosmetic procedure, but especially for injectables like Botox or filler.
+I really, really, really recommend that you see a board certified dermatologist for any cosmetic procedure.
+Especially for injectables like Botox or filler.
 I know, I know.
-A lot of people have found amazing aestheticians that they love, but the way I look at it is this: it’s my face.
-I want the best of the best treating my face, and a derm is quite obviously a LOT more qualified to be doing cosmetic procedures.
+A lot of people have found amazing aestheticians that they love.
+However, the way I look at it is this: it’s my face.
+I want the best of the best treating my face.
+And a derm is quite obviously a LOT more qualified to be doing cosmetic procedures.

 Even if you do decide to ignore me (please don’t!), I do recommend always speaking with a doctor before you try any cosmetic procedure. (end rant)